ANTsX/ANTsPy/tutorials/UsingITK.md

 target_link_libraries(rescaleImageModule PRIVATE ${ITK_LIBRARIES})
 ```

-That's it!
-The code will now be built when the user runs `python setup.py develop` or
+Our module will now be built into a python-compatible shared object library when
-`python setup.py install`.
-However, we have one last step to make sure it's imported into
+you run `python setup.py develop` or `python setup.py install`.

+The rest of the steps involve making sure our functions are imported into
 the package namespace - we need to import it in the `__init__.py` file found in the
-`antspy/ants/lib` directory.
+`antspy/ants/lib/` directory.
 Simply add this line:

 ```python
 from .rescaleImageModule import *